 Reason 1.
 It Is Just the Most Beautiful Time of a Year

 — In autumn, the Dolomites have a crystal clear sky.
-It happens in these mountains only at this time of year, and also in winter.
+It happens in these mountains only at this time of year — from autumn to spring.
 Because the cold air is cleaner and even more transparent.
 In spring — and especially in summer — due to high air temperature, the sky is covered with a peculiar haze and looks not deep blue, but rather pale blue.
 No, it is also beautiful, but compared to autumn, there is a difference.
 In autumn, the mountains are better to view and look clearer.
 It feels as if you can see every vein in the rocks as if you had sharpened it with your camera.

 Around September 15th, leaves on the trees and other vegetation gradually begin to appear in all shades of yellow, orange, and red.
 The most intense colors are from mid-late October to December, until the leaves begin to fall due to the cold.

 Even in autumn and winter the Dolomites have the most beautiful sunsets.
 Again, they are beautiful in summer, but now we will start to have fantastic sunsets — not yellow and orange, but pink, purple and purple!
 Traveling in the Dolomites in autumn, you will see why these mountains are famous all over the world.
 It has a special name “enrosadira”.